-The MicroEJ Central Repository is the binary repository maintained by MicroEJ Corp.
+The MicroEJ Central Repository is the module repository distributed and maintained by MicroEJ Corp.
 It contains Foundation Library APIs and numerous Add-On Libraries.

-Foundation Libraries APIs are distributed under the organization ej.api and com.microej.api .
-All other artifacts are Add-On Libraries.
+2.4.
+MicroEJ Libraries 16

 By default, MicroEJ SDK is configured to connect online MicroEJ Central Repository.
 The MicroEJ Central Repository can be downloaded locally for offline use.
 Please follow the steps described at https://developer.microej.com/central-repository/.